WordPress/gutenberg/packages/interactivity/docs/api-reference.md

 ## The store

-The store is used to create the logic (actions, side effects…) linked to the directives and the data used inside that logic (state, derived state…).
+The store is used to create the logic (actions, side effects, etc.) linked to the directives and the data used inside that logic (state, derived state, etc.).

 **The store is usually created in the `view.js` file of each block**, although the state can be initialized from the `render.php` of the block.